Already a social media guru? Or are you preparing to pursue social success for a university department, program or group?

 Once you complete registration with UMC, you will be an authorized representative of the university; as such, you will have the right to use the university’s name in your materials.

 The university’s logos also are trademarked and can be used only by authorized social media accounts.
-UMC has created a suite of approved social media icons in appropriate sizes.
-Visit case.edu/umc/socialmedia to download.
+For more information on how to present your organization on social media, email email@example.com.

 Though University Marketing and Communications attempts to track accounts affiliated with the university, this is a nearly impossible task.
 As such, we ask that all members of the campus community are good brand stewards and keep an eye out for accounts claiming a Case Western Reserve connection.